-The Department of French is pleased to present a selection of recent creative work from our students.
+The Department of French and Francophone Studies is pleased to present a selection of recent creative work from our students.

 In Advanced French (French 216), students wrote short detective stories for their final project in the Fall of 2011.
 After conducting cultural research on France, students chose to set their tales in the multicultural nineteenth arrondissement in Paris.
 We welcome you to enjoy their four tales of mystery, adventure, and intrigue.